hackc4t/tryhackme-journey/rooms/security-engineer/README.md

 | 4 | Software Security | [Open room](software-security/README.md) |
 | 5 | Managing Incidents | [Open room](managing-incidents/README.md) |

-> Klik nama room untuk melihat section dan catatan per bagian.
+> Choose any room to see an overview of each section.